Stephie01/Time-Series-Analysis---Predicting-Microsoft-Stock-Prices-/README.md

 * ```Provide actionable insights:``` Extract meaningful insights from the analysis of historical stock market data and communicate them effectively to stakeholders.

-* ```Enhance decision support tools:``` To create user-friendly interfaces to facilitate easy access to predictions and insights
+* ```Enhance decision support tools:``` To create user-friendly interfaces to facilitate easy access to predictions and insights.

 # Data Understanding

-The dataset used in this project contains Microsoft stock market information from 01/01/2015 through 01/19/2021.
+The dataset used in this project contains Microsoft stock market information from 01/01/2010 through 06/21/2023.
 It is acquired from Yahoo Finance and consists of several columns that provide valuable insights into the stock's performance and trading activity.
 The key columns in the dataset are as follows:

 * ```Date:``` This column represents the date in the format yy-mm-dd, indicating the trading day for which the stock information is recorded.